Canon 1D Mark III Comparison Review

 The 1D Mark III's flash sync speed is 1/300 sec.

 Which battery does the 1D Mark III use?

-The camera gets its power from the LP-E4, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the LP-E4 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you would like to check on the differences and similarities with other camera models, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D Mark III vs Canon 1D Mark IV